BlogCategoriesCompareAbout

 4. Restart ComfyUI to activate the manager

-5. Access via the "Manager" button that appears in the interface
+5. Access via "Manager" button that appears in interface

 Alternative Installation: